Normal mountain snowfall in February keeps water outlook bright

 Those two basins are the South Platte and the combined Yampa and White basins.

 Statewide reservoir storage is slightly above normal, 107 percent of average, heading into what streamflow forecasts indicate will be an above-normal runoff year in most watersheds.
-With nearly all runoff projections pointing toward above-normal streamflows, many locations likely will see adequate water supplies, the release stated.
+With nearly all runoff projections pointing toward above-normal streamflows, many locations will likely see adequate water supplies, the release stated.

 Reservoir storage in the South Platte and Colorado basins was at 107 percent of average.